Pylons/pyramid/docs/quick_tutorial/unit_testing.rst

 ``pyramid.testing.tearDown()`` aren't actually necessary here; they are only necessary when your test needs to make use of the ``config`` object (it's a Configurator) to add stuff to the configuration state before calling the view.

-Finally we've introduced the concept of :term:`Setuptools` extras.
-These are optional or recommended features that may be installed with an "extras" specifier.
-The specifier is the name of a key in a Python dictionary, and is surrounded by square brackets when invoked on the command line.
-The value for the key is a Python list of dependencies.

 Extra credit